sunnyqiny/Unsupervised-Temporal-Embedding-and-Clustering/README.md

-# UTEC
+## UTEC
-The code for paper "Joint-learning of unsupervised temporal representation and clustering with Transformer".
+The code is for paper "Joint-learning of unsupervised temporal representation and clustering with Transformer".

 ## Dependencies
 * torch 1.7